Skip to content

 • Cross-disciplinary collaborations

-Projects where product, content, and communication overlap and the work benefits from both technical structure and narrative control.
+Projects where product, content, and communication overlap, and the work benefits from one person who can reason through both system and story.

 What to include